ibm-cloud-docs/Cloudant/api/using_views.md

 The data returned by a view query are in the form of an array.
 Each element within the array is sorted by using standard [UTF-8 ![External link icon](../images/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/UTF-8){:new_window} sorting.
-The sort is applied to the key defined in the view function.In addition, when you issue a view or `_all_docs` request that specifies the `keys` parameter, the results are returned in the same order as the supplied `keys` array.
+The sort is applied to the key defined in the view function.

 The basic order of output is as follows: